 Dead skin cells are like a bad apple in a basket full of good apples.
 The one bad apple can cause the surrounding apples to spoil quicker.
 Senescent cells behave in a similar fashion, as they excrete inflammatory substances that can negatively affect the surrounding cells.

-OneSkin’s face topical supplement (FACE OS-01) helps me to get rid of those senescent cells in my skin before they can cause damage, thus supporting my skin’s natural rejuvenation and skinspan.
+OneSkin’s topical face supplement (OS-01 FACE) helps me to get rid of the senescent cells in my skin before they can cause damage, thus supporting my skin’s natural rejuvenation and “skinspan.”

 Michael Kummer is a healthy living enthusiast and CrossFit athlete whose goal is to help people achieve optimal health by bridging the gap between ancestral living and the demands of modern society.